Intel-Media-SDK/MediaSDK/CONTRIBUTING.md

 Intel Media SDK is licensed under MIT license.
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.

 Steps:
+ - Please follow guidelines (see doc/Coding_guidelines.md) in your code
  - Validate that your changes don't break a build.
 See [build instruction](./README.md#how-to-build)
  - Pass [testing](#testing)
  - Wait while your patchset is reviewed and tested by our internal validation cycle